frederickjeanguerin/jlox/README.md

 ### 8.2 - Variables should be initialized

+This is checked at runtime, although some checking could also be implemented at "compile time" (static analysis phase).

+TODO: do some checking at compile time.

 ## 9 - Control Flow

 ### 9.3 - Break from loops

-Added with an exception mechanism in Java.
+Added `break` statement using an exception mechanism in Java.

-The check is for using break outside loop is made during analysis phase (after parsing but before interpretation).
+A check for using a break outside any loop is made during the analysis phase (after parsing but before interpretation).
 A check for dead code is also made (not exhaustive).

 ### 9.4x - Continue from loops

-A continue statement is also provided.
+A `continue` statement is also provided.
 Works like break.
+I had to create a special construct to accommodate the desugared `for` loop.

 ### 9.5x - Increment and decrement